 - 4.1 Candidates for all categories of membership other than Honorary or Senior membership shall complete an online application on which particulars of his/her involvement in Coloproctology are included.
-These must be supported by one member of any membership category acting as referee and submitted to the Honorary Secretary. - 4.2 The Honorary Secretary will verify that such applicants are eligible for membership for ratification by the Council under powers delegated to them by the Trustees. - 4.3 Applications for all categories of membership other than Honorary Membership will be considered at every Council meeting.
-Only Ordinary and Overseas Members, and those Honorary Members with voting rights, ratified by Council on or before the day of the Annual General Meeting shall be entitled to vote at that and all subsequent Annual General Meetings.
+These must be supported by one member of any membership category acting as referee and submitted to the Honorary Secretary. - 4.2 The Honorary Secretary will verify that such applicants are eligible for membership for ratification by the Council under powers delegated to them by the Trustees. - 4.3 Only Ordinary and Overseas Members, and those Honorary Members with voting rights, ratified by Council on or before the day of the Annual General Meeting shall be entitled to vote at that and all subsequent Annual General Meetings.
 Honorary Members will be elected annually by the Council at the Council Meeting immediately preceding the Annual General Meeting, at which they will be specifically announced.